akhil-arun/TikTok_Rank/README.md

 # TikTokPets

 There are two different stages of the project, and they have yet to be linked together.
 The two parts will be linked together very shortly!
-This project is being hosted on Replit
+This project is being hosted on Replit.

 Note: The Play Game will currently not do anything when clicked.